TAGGED AS: , , , , ,

 So synonymous is Ritchie with this style and subject matter that no matter where his career takes him, whenever he returns to this topic it’s always celebrated as a back-to-basics comeback.
 RocknRolla, for example, helped sweep away the sour tastes of Swept Away and Revolver.

-And now The Gentlemen and Wrath of Man have arrived as counterpoint to the blockbuster bombast of Aladdin and King Arthur: Legend of the Sword.
+The Ministry of Ungentlemanly Warfare, The Gentlemen and Wrath of Man have arrived as counterpoint to the blockbuster bombast of Aladdin and King Arthur: Legend of the Sword.
 (Though certainly Sherlock Holmes and The Man From U.N.C.L.E. found a happy, kinetic medium between these two extremes.)
-His most recent movie, The Covenant, became his highest-rated movie in 2023. —Alex Vo
+The Covenant, became his highest-rated movie in 2023. —Alex Vo

 #1